swedishvegan/complax/README.md

 ```
 start program {

-    output 'Please enter a number: '
+    output "Please enter a number: "

     N = input as decimal    // Converts user input to a decimal so that we can do math on it
     N = N^2    // Squares N

-    output 'The square of that number is '
+    output "The square of that number is "
     output N
-    output '\n'
+    output "\n"

 }
 ```